Can Heartburn Alter Your DUI Testing Results?

 One of these instances is a condition or disease known as gastro-esophageal reflux disease, or simply, GERD.
 This can cause an effect on DUI because that valve can open up and release other contents of your stomach.

-The assumption of breath testing is that the alcohol that is measured in your breath has gone all the way through your digestive and circulatory systems.
+The assumption of breath testing in DUI tests is that the alcohol that is measured in your breath has gone all the way through your digestive and circulatory systems.
 You’ve drunk the alcohol.
 It’s gone into your digestive system.
 It’s then gone into your blood, and eventually from your blood, it’s crossed over into your lungs, and is being respired or breathed out when we measure it.

 The ratio of alcohol in your breath to the ratio of alcohol in your blood is enormous.
 In fact, it’s different for every human being.
 But, for some reason, Virginia has decided to say that for every 1 molecule of alcohol in your breath, there are 2100 molecules of alcohol in your blood.